Pal's

 Pal's Sudden Service, normally called Pal's for short, is a regional fast food restaurant chain located in northeast Tennessee and southwestern Virginia, with stores concentrated in the Tri-Cities, Tennessee metro region.
 The first Pal's opened in 1956 in Kingsport, Tennessee a year after the founder of Pal's, Fred "Pal" Barger, attended a National Restaurant Convention in Chicago and met Ray Kroc and Fred Turner, observing the construction and equipment they used for the first McDonald's restaurant.
-Pal's long time CEO is Thom Crosby who joined the company in 1981.
+Pal's longtime CEO is Thom Crosby who joined the company in 1981.
 In 2023, the company had 31 locations.

 In 2001, Pal's won the Malcolm Baldrige National Quality Award, becoming the first restaurant company to receive the award.

 Organizational culture

-The organization is often studied by competition and used as a case study for Industrial/Organizational Psychologists.
+The organization is often studied by competition and used as a case study for industrial/organizational psychologists.
 This is per the company's unique organizational culture, with training that includes pop quizzes, flashcards, and over 200 hours of training for employees, which results in significantly low turnover for the industry.